A New Writing Phase, Maybe?

 What about Medium?

 Yes, I previously published all my articles on Medium and I don’t plan on giving up there.
-It’s a good platform, and I have a very tiny income stream from Medium too.
-However, I’ve identified some issues with publishing there.
+It’s a “good” platform, and I have a very tiny income stream from Medium too.
+However, I think there are some issues with publishing there.

 Most importantly, Medium isn’t really the place where I can write about my joy after baking my first cake or smashing that latest bug in my software team’s codebase.
 I think Medium serves as a platform for more informed and well-written pieces.
 I don’t want to pollute the platform with my daily rants/musings.

 Medium’s long term business model and viability is also a little questionable, so I figured I could go back to an old-style solution—publishing on my own site.